NCEAS/oss-lessons/version-control/2-GitHub.md

 Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

-When you are satisified with your work, you can intiate a ***Pull Request*** to initiate discussion about your modifications.
+When you are satisfied with your work, you can initiate a ***Pull Request*** to initiate discussion about your modifications.
 Your commit history allows the original repository administrators to see exactly what changes would be merged if they accept your request.

 By using GitHub's `@mention` syntax in your Pull Request message, you can ask for feedback from specific people or teams.